 But remember, your real goal isn’t just to learn words.
 Your real goal is to actually use the characters you are learning.
 For example, by reading.

 Let’s add ‘reading’ onto both methods:

 Why does rote + reading get the same high quality score that associative does?
 Because reading helps solidify your familiarity with the words.

 Rote + Reading creates a positive feedback loop: quickly learning words with rote learning lets you read more material sooner, reading then helps strengthen your understanding of the words you learned, your strengthened understanding then make rote learning become quicker and easier, which lets you learn faster and read more, etc.

 That's for you to decide.
-As mentioned earlier, associative learning methods have considerable advantages.
-And, if based on the radicals and components of the words you are learning, they can deepen your connection with the language, which might help you through plateaus when you just can’t seem to remember certain words by rote.
+As mentioned earlier, associative learning methods have do have a few advantages.
+And, if the associative learning methods you use are based on the radicals and components of the words you are learning, it might deepen your connection with the language.

 I learned 565 new words in 20 days!Max Hobbs, LTL Mandarin, Beijing, China

 If you’re a longtime fan of associative learning, try unleashing yourself for a week and try rote learning with a spaced repetition tool like Hack Chinese.

 Many students find it easier, and more exciting to progress, and that helps you get to more challenging learning activities (like reading or watching television) a lot sooner.